 The council has been busy planning ahead for winter and is committed to keeping the Kingdom moving despite the weather.
+Lower temperatures saw our gritters operating for the first time on 3 November to spread the first load of grit this winter on all primary routes across Fife.

 “The council’s winter fleet includes 29 vehicles ready to treat Fife’s roads and a further 60 vehicles which can be used during severe conditions, including 30 small footpath tractors capable of clearing and salting footpaths.